William fitz Duncan

 William had likely two marriages.
 His first marriage, as now conjectured by scholars, was to a descendant of the deposed king Lulach, possibly Oengus's daughter.
 This may have been done to strengthen the sovereignty of David's overlordship over a culturally different, subjugated territory, through the continuing of Oengus's dynasty, though supplanted and moderated by David's house.
 This would be not unlike his motives with the marriage of the Earl of Atholl, Maddad into the Orkney and Caithness dynasty to promote stability and good relations between his and that kingdom, with the objective to reduce threats to his newly acquired Moray province.
+It has been compellingly supposed and is presumed that Domnall mac Uilleim, and the Meic Uilleim clan that repeatedly rebelled against later Scottish kings in their quest to gain the Scottish throne, must have been descendants of an earlier, legitimate marriage William had to a descendant of Lulach.
+The continuing support for the Meic Uilleim in Moray, together with their obviously Gaelic background, can best be explained by the assumption that Domnall's mother was a daughter of Óengus of Moray.
+Such a Moravian origin would explain the strong support the otherwise bastard Meic Uilleims enjoyed in Moray and Ross, as well as the Gaelic stylization of their surname.
+Domnall mac Uilleim was killed on 31 July 1187 in an uprising against King William the Lion.

 In 1137, William married Alice, daughter of William Meschin.
 By the latter, he had a son, also called William (William of Egremont or William the Atheling), who died in 1160, and three daughters, including Cicely, Lady of Skipton, who married William le Gros, 1st Earl of Albemarle.
 His marriage brought him the lordship of Copeland, of which his wife was co-heiress.
 It has historically been presumed that had a large number of bastards, including Wimund of the Isles, who was recorded to be the son of the earl of Moray and for which there is strong circumstantial evidence to support as being William's illegitimate child.
-It has been compellingly supposed and is presumed that Domnall mac Uilleim, and the Meic Uilleim clan that repeatedly rebelled against later Scottish kings in their quest to gain the Scottish throne, must have been descendants of an earlier, legitimate marriage William had to a descendant of Lulach.
-The continuing support for the Meic Uilleim in Moray, together with their obviously Gaelic background, can best be explained by the assumption that Domnall's mother was a daughter of Óengus of Moray.
-Such a Moravian origin would explain the strong support the otherwise bastard Meic Uilleims enjoyed in Moray and Ross, as well as the Gaelic stylization of their surname.
-Domnall mac Uilleim was killed on 31 July 1187 in an uprising against King William the Lion.

-William fitz Duncan died in 1147, whereupon Moray reverted back into the hands of David, ostensibly because of Domnall's young age.
+William fitz Duncan died in 1147, whereupon Moray reverted into the hands of David, ostensibly because of Domnall's young age.
 It may be that David realized the threat posed by the Meic Uilliems for having claims to kingship through both their mother and father's side (great-grandson of Lulach, grandson of Duncan II, respectively), motivating the absolute extermination of their line to remove dynastic rivals.